yootheme/starter-plugin/README.md

 Read the [Modules documentation](https://yootheme.com/support/yootheme-pro/joomla/developers-modules) to learn more about the created files and code examples.

+**Note:** Add `wordpress` or `joomla` to the name for system-specific modules, for example `my-module-wordpress` or `my-module-joomla`.
+The build tasks will only copy the relevant modules into the WordPress and Joomla zip archives.

 ## Create a new element

 To create a new element run the following command and replace `ELEMENT_NAME` with the name of your element, for example `my-element`.
 If there are multiple modules, choose a module of the provided list.